 We will then investigate your complaint.

-Once the investigation is complete, if required, we will invite you to a meeting to discuss the nature of your complaint and hopefully resolve your complaint; we endeavour to do this within 28 days of sending you the acknowledgement letter.
+Once the investigation is complete, if required, we will invite you to a meeting or telephone call to discuss the nature of your complaint and hopefully resolve your complaint; we endeavour to do this within 28 days of sending you the acknowledgement letter.

 At this stage, if you remain dissatisfied, then you should contact us again and we will arrange for an alternative manager to review the decision.